Gum Graft Costs, Ways to Pay, and Benefits

 Where you live also plays a role.
 In general, practices in cities or coastal regions tend to charge more than those in rural areas or parts of the South and Midwest.

-And remember: costs often include more than the surgery itself.
+And remember: costs often go beyond the surgery itself.
 You may also be responsible for the consultation, X-rays, sedation (if needed), and any special materials used during the procedure.

 To avoid surprises, ask your provider for a full breakdown of the estimated costs before committing to treatment.